JackStouffer/jacks_standard_library/DESIGN.md

 * An object based file interface based around seeking with tiny reads and writes
 * Errors get special treatment
 * As part of the language that arrays decay to pointers, and there's no way to stop it.
-  This means a lot of functions don't have a way to pass

 So I kept writing the same set of utilities across my different projects which avoided these pitfalls.
 I decided put them into a single repo.

 Also, I started working on WebAssembly (WASM) projects without emscripten, just using clang directly.
-There are C stdlib implementations for WASM but they are very bloated when you can't use the majority of their functionality in a sandboxed environment.
+There are C stdlib implementations for WASM but they are very bloated when you can't use the majority of their functionality in a sandboxed environment like a browser.
 This library provides all of the functionality I need in a base utility layer.

 ## Assertions